Shivanshu17/Book_Recommender/README.md

 # Book_Recommender
-Book Recommender system to recommend books based on the Goodreads-10k dataset
+Book Recommender system to recommend books based on the Bookreads 2 million dataset.